Iqbal-khan07/Distribution-Systems-v2/backend/README.md

 # Run the Project
 1. make sure you are in the "Distribution-System-CS490/backend" directory
 2. Enter the following command: python backend_main.python

+# Note About Unit Testing
+Unit testing was only conducted on every function in sql_related.py as all actual functionality resides there.
+Backend_main.py functions are inherantly un-mockable / untestable as they set up exclusively the connexion and flask framework for the backend project to run on.